-High and concentrated exposures to CRE lending may strain the bank's asset quality amid the coronavirus impact, particularly with risks related to tourism and nonfood retail sectors
+High and concentrated exposures to CRE lending may strain the bank's asset quality amid the coronavirus crisis, particularly with risks related to tourism and nonfood retail sectors

-We position Aareal Bank's ba2 Asset Risk score four notches below our baa1 initial score, taking into account the bank's high sector, single-name and single-location concentration risks.
-The bank's €25.9 billion CRE lending book is particularly concentrated in hotel (33%) and retail (24%), leaving the bank particularly vulnerable to the economic impact of the coronavirus-related measures.
+We position Aareal's ba2 Asset Risk score four notches below our baa1 initial score, taking into account the bank's high sector, single-name and single-location concentration risks.
+The bank's €25.6 billion CRE lending book is particularly exposed to high-risk subsectors identified to be most affected by economic contraction in response to the coronavirus, with 34% of its loan book invested in hotel, 23% in retail and 30% in the office sector as of half-year 20201.